zjunlp/EasyEdit/README.md

 - **2023-10-08 Our paper "[Editing Large Language Models: Problems, Methods, and Opportunities](https://arxiv.org/abs/2305.13172)" has been accepted by EMNLP 2023.**
 - **2023-10-07 The EasyEdit have supported editing models with multiple GPUs, using huggingface [`Accelerate`](https://github.com/zjunlp/EasyEdit/blob/main/hparams/ROME/llama-7b.yaml#L24).**
 - **2023-9-21 The EasyEdit have supported Parameter-Efficient Fine-Tuning through AdaLoRA to inject knowledge into the LLM.**
-- **2023-8-31 The EasyEdit have supported official fine-tuning API for gpt-3.5-turbo to customize chatgpt for your editing cases.**
+- **2023-8-31 The EasyEdit have supported official fine-tuning API for gpt-3.5-turbo to customize ChatGPT for your editing cases.**
 - **2023-8-15 We release the paper "[EasyEdit: An Easy-to-use Knowledge Editing Framework for Large Language Models](https://arxiv.org/abs/2308.07269)."**
 - **2023-7-12 We release version 0.0.1, supporting several knowledge editing techniques for LLMs.
 EasyEdit helps to better align LLMs with changing needs and values of users.**
 - **2023-5-22 We release the paper "[Editing Large Language Models: Problems, Methods, and Opportunities](https://arxiv.org/abs/2305.13172)" and provide a paper list at [PaperList](https://github.com/zjunlp/KnowledgeEditingPapers).**